asaiatin/asaiatin.github.io/_posts/2022-04-22-Thinking about career capital.md

   <li> FAANG gig with refreshers (Low risk as liquid and always go up) </li>
 </ol>

 While your first option remains, the recent bust of tech IPO will surely deter your prospects.
 I understand that what you'd potentially liquidate would be significant (possible even 20x of Seed allocation) but it's just such a rare event.
-Add to the fact that by the time it'd happen - you'd have almost destroyed your physical, mnental health, relationships due to long work commitment and lost hobby that you cared about.
+Add to the fact that by the time it'd happen - you'd have almost destroyed your physical health, mental health, relationships due to long work commitment and lost hobby that you cared about.
 Begs to differ if it's even a worthy choice.

 Brings we to option #2 which is was the sought after position for all smart folks of decade.
 But cometh the fed resevrve and they saw almost 100K drop in total comp.
 Not a joke!
 Worst part - issuing infite RSU, as it turns out - is not sustainable.
 Who would have thought!